-- Basic security tips that are good to follow, no matter what kind of computer or operating system you are using.
+Good to follow, no matter what kind of computer or operating system you are using!

-- A Security Checklist is available on the Information Security Office's form site to help you be sure that your Macintosh or Windows computer is secure.
+A Security Checklist is available to help you be sure that your Macintosh or Windows computer is secure.

 Many of the more common viruses morph or change frequently to make them more difficult to detect.
 Viruses spread rapidly and by many different ways (for example, via email attachments; infected document files; Web sites that contain hostile code that can infect your computer through vulnerable browsers; and unprotected fileshares).
 Your computer may be vulnerable to virus attacks if you are not using antivirus software and updating it regularly.
 Using McAfee AntiVirus (FREE for RIT students, faculty, and staff ) and configuring it to update virus definitions automatically will help keep your computer protected.

 A firewall helps protect your computer by controlling incoming access to your computer.
 For ITS-managed Windows computers, ITS offers McAfee Host Intrusion Prevention, which incorporates both a stateful firewall and host intrusion protection.
 For Macintosh computers, there is a firewall incorporated within its operating system.